 Veronica Tziavrangos graduated from the University of South Australia with honours in 1997, and completed a Masters in Musculoskeletal and Sports Physiotherapy in 2014.

-After working in Australia and the UK in private practice and hospital settings, Veronica has experience with sports injuries, general injuries, and rehabilitation.
-Her post graduate training focused on improving knowledge and skills in the treatment of sports injuries and all musculoskeletal problems.
-This is an intense practical and theory based course, which covers all aspects of muscle, joint, nerve and sports injuries.
+After working in Australia and the UK in private practice and hospital settings, Veronica has a wide range of experience treating sports injuries, general injuries, and rehabilitation.
+Her post graduate training focused on improving knowledge and skills in the treatment of many musculoskeletal problems, including muscle, joint, nerve and sports injuries.

 Veronica excelled in her studies and was accepted into the Golden Key Honour Society – which is an international academic honour society recognising scholastic achievement and excellence.
 She was also the first student in the history of the Master Physiotherapy programme to have been awarded all of the Academic and Clinical prizes for her graduating year – in Sports Physiotherapy and Musculoskeletal Physiotherapy.